How to Sort a Table in Word

 Using Excel for Complex Sorting

 If Word’s sorting capabilities aren’t sufficient for your needs, consider exporting your table to Excel.
-Excel’s sorting and filtering functions are more advanced and allow more complex data manipulation.
+Excel’s sorting and filtering functions are more advanced, allowing for more complex data manipulation.

 To export your table to Excel: